greatexpectationslabs/ge_releaser/README.md

   1. Follow the steps [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a token.
   2. Save that token with `export GITHUB_TOKEN=...`

-Make sure you enable the appropriate read/write privledges when setting up your token (PR's, tags, releases, etc).
+Make sure you enable the appropriate read/write priviledges when setting up your token (PR's, tags, releases, etc).

 ---